rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ### Queue Length Limit overflow set to reject-publish-dlx

-The queue length exceeded with `overflow` set to [`reject-publish-dlx`](https://rabbitmq.com/maxlength.html#overflow-behaviour) is not supported by quorum queues. **The code needs to be updated to use publisher confirms and to do dead lettering by itself**.
+The queue length exceeded with `overflow` set to [`reject-publish-dlx`](https://rabbitmq.com/maxlength.html#overflow-behaviour) is not supported by quorum queues.
+The `reject-publish-dlx` value is not supported.

+With mirrored classic queues, publishing to a full queue with `reject-publish-dlx` resulted in RabbitMQ republishing a rejected message to a dead letter exchange.
+With quorum queues, to apply the same logic, you must change `reject-publish-dlx` to `reject-publish`.
+Then, handle negative acknowledgements: after getting a negative acknowledgement, the application must publish the message again to a different exchange.

 To find out if  `overflow` set to `reject-publish-dlx` is configured for the mirrored classic queues you want to migrate, check for the `x-max-priority` string in the list of queues output that is provided by running the command in the **Finding the Mirrored Classic Queues for Migration**  section or you can also search for the ``reject-publish-dlx`` string in the source code.

-### Global QoS for consumers
+### Global QoS for Consumers

 Global [QoS prefetch](https://rabbitmq.com/quorum-queues.html#global-qos) where a channel sets a single prefetch limit for all consumers using that channel is not supported by quorum queues.
 If this functionality is required, try achieving the same results using alternative methods, for example, one solution might be to use a lower per-consumer QoS (given the known application load pattern).